Trading athermality for nonstabiliserness: Acknowledgments

-\emph{Acknowledgments}--We thank Ryuji Takagi, Daniel Stilck França \& Jake Xuereb for insightful comments on the manuscript.
+We thank Ryuji Takagi, Daniel Stilck França \& Jake Xuereb for insightful comments on the manuscript.
 A. O. J. and J. B. B. acknowledges financial support from the Danish National Research Foundation grant bigQ (DNRF 142), VILLUM FONDEN through a research grant (40864).
+J.Cz. acknowledges support by the start-up grant of the Nanyang Assistant Professorship at the Nanyang Technological University in Singapore, awarded to Nelly Ng.
+R. A. M. acknowledges funding from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
 R. C. acknowledges the Simons Foundation (Grant No. 1023171, R.C.), the Brazilian National Council for Scientific and Technological Development (CNPq, Grants No.403181/2024-0, and 301687/2025-0), the Financiadora de Estudos e Projetos (Grant No. 1699/24 IIF-FINEP) and a guest professorship from the Otto M\o nsted Foundation.

 \onecolumngrid